 Los Carpinteros (Marco Castillo and Dagoberto Rodríguez) is an internationally acclaimed Cuban artist collective best known for merging architecture, sculpture, design, and drawing.
-From the outset in the early 1990s, Los Carpinteros’s work has reflected on social transformations in post-revolutionary, socialist Cuba, offering critical commentary of dominant ideologies and power structures with humor and artistry.
-Mixing aesthetic execution with political underpinning, and a sense of irony with nostalgia, the subversive artworks of Los Carpinteros remain equivocal and open-ended.
-Los Carpinteros’s Intersections project will feature two videos from 2018—Comodato and Rétractil—and a group of LED sculptural portraits.
-The films and portraits produce a social landscape of Cuba’s modern history that has been at once utopian and dystopian, idealist and brutalist, promising and devastating.
-Cuba Va! will be Los Carpinteros’s first museum project as a collective since their separation in summer 2018, continuing the Phillips’s tradition of ‘firsts’ by staging a new beginning of the long celebrated Cuban collective.
+From the outset in the early 1990s, Los Carpinteros’ work has reflected on social transformations in post-revolutionary Cuba, offering critical commentary of dominant ideologies and power structures with humor and artistry.
+Los Carpinteros’ Intersections project features two videos from 2018—Comodato and Retráctil—and a group of LED sculptural portraits of elderly Cuben citizens rendered as heroic revolutionaries.
+The films and portraits produce a social landscape of Cuba’s modern history that has been at once utopian and dystopian, promising and devastating.
+Cuba Va! is Los Carpinteros’ first museum project as a collective since their separation in summer 2018, continuing the Phillips’s tradition of "firsts" by staging a new beginning of the long celebrated Cuban collective.

 Intersections is presented by